HELPING CLIENTS PROTECT ASSET TRANSFERS

 - Beneficiaries of the Trust

-Once the Trust is set up, it is still not actionable.
-To be effective, you must fund the Trust.
+Yes.
+Simply setting up the Trust isn’t enough.
+To be effective, you must align your assets with the Trust.
 This means that the title to your assets (i.e. bank accounts, stocks, real estate) must be formally transferred to the Trustee of your Trust before the time of your death so that those assets avoid probate.
 You may also designate the Revocable Trust to be the primary or contingent beneficiary of assets such as IRAs and life insurance.

-It’s important to know that many attorneys do not assist with the critical step of funding a Trust.
-When you work with my firm, I am available to assist you in making certain that all assets are legally transferred and titled to the Trust.
+It’s important to know that many attorneys do not assist with the critical step of aligning your assets or funding a Trust.
+When you work with the Flammia Elder Law Firm, we are available to assist you in making certain that all assets are legally transferred and aligned with the Trust.

 How does a Florida Revocable Trust avoid probate?

-After you pass, the named Trustee would distribute your estate to the named beneficiaries with little involvement from the courts.
-Probate is avoided because there would be no “probate property” titled in your name when you pass.
+After your death, the named Trustee distributes your Estate to the named beneficiaries with little involvement from the courts.
+Probate is avoided because there is no “probate property” titled in your name when you pass.

-For example, Mary Brown creates the “Mary Brown Revocable Trust,” where all property owned by her (such as real estate, bank accounts, and stocks) is transferred to the “Mary Brown Revocable Trust.”
-Upon Mary’s passing, she doesn’t own any property—her Trust owns it—and therefore probate is avoided.
-The Trustee of the trust would take care of Mary’s property distribution upon her death in accordance with the terms of the Trust.
+For example, Mary Brown creates the “Mary Brown Revocable Trust,” where all property owned by her (such as real estate, bank accounts, and stocks) is transferred to the Trustee of the “Mary Brown Revocable Trust.”
+Upon Mary’s passing, she doesn’t own any property—her Trustee of her Trust owns it—and therefore probate is avoided.
+The Trustee of the Trust would take care of Mary’s property distribution upon her death in accordance with the terms of the Trust.

 It’s important to know that in Florida, a Revocable Living Trust does not protect your assets so that you can qualify for Medicaid to pay for nursing home costs.
 Why?
 Because your assets are still available to you.
-In other words, as a Medicaid applicant, you would not meet the Medicaid asset limitations.
+In other words, as a Medicaid applicant, you would likely not meet the Medicaid asset limitations.

-However, an Irrevocable Trust is an asset protection vehicle.
-If you or a loved one is in need of Medicaid planning, please contact me for detailed answers to your specific needs.
+However, an Irrevocable Trust is an Asset Protection vehicle.
+If you or a loved one needs Medicaid Planning, please contact the Flammia Elder Law Firm for detailed answers to your specific questions.

-Your best action is to consult with an Elder Law Attorney who can advise you on your entire situation.
-Trusts are considered on a case by case basis.
-During our estate planning consultation, I’ll review what assets are involved, how they are titled, who the beneficiaries are, and how you want that asset to pass to your beneficiaries.
+Your best action is to consult with an Elder Law attorney who can advise you on your entire situation.
+Trusts are considered on a case-by-case basis.
+During your Estate Planning consultation, attorney Kathleen Flammia will review what assets are involved, how they are titled, who the beneficiaries are, and how you want those assets to pass to your beneficiaries.